- Solar advice hub

 Solar panel owners should sign up for an export tariff too, such as Octopus Outgoing Fixed, which pays 15p per kWh of solar electricity you send to the grid.

-You can technically get your export tariff from any supplier, but it may be tricky, as many companies won’t let you use their export rate if you don’t import your electricity from them.
+You can technically get your export tariff from any supplier, but many companies won’t let you use their export rate if you don’t import your electricity from them.

-Combining Intelligent Octopus Go with a solar export tariff
+Intelligent Octopus Go with a solar & battery system

 If you also have a solar panel system as well as an electric vehicle, you can take advantage of an export tariff alongside Intelligent Octopus Go.